ChunMinChang/blog/_posts/2017-12-23-audio-debugging-kit.md

 so we don't need to ask them for their settings.

 ##### Further works
-There are some further works left.
+There are some left works.
-I will try to arrange some time to do these things.
+I will try to arrange my time to finish them.

 - [Show driver version of the sound card][b1378633]
 - Show unique hardware id